Explore the Levels of Change Management

 1. Use sponsorship

-Sponsors should provide active and visible sponsorship, build coalitions of sponsors, and communicate directly with employees about the importance of the change.
+Sponsors should be active and visible throughout the project lifecycle, build coalitions of sponsors, and communicate directly with people about the importance of the change.
 It's essential to regularly assess sponsor commitment and engagement levels throughout the change process.

-Visible commitment from sponsors reinforces the importance of the change, boosts stakeholder confidence, and helps navigate organizational changes, driving the change towards its desired outcome.
+Visible commitment from sponsors reinforces the importance of the change, boosts stakeholder confidence, and helps navigate organizational changes, driving the change toward its desired outcomes.

 The primary sponsor also provides credibility to the change, authorizes necessary resources, and engages in employee-facing activities.
 Securing support from healthcare leaders by aligning the IT change with organizational goals and patient care objectives ensures that healthcare professionals are supported and understand the change.